670 Class Syllabus

 HOMEWORK:

 Assignment #9 (50 points) : “Weather Features”-Its getting warmer out, hopefully.
 Take a walk around campus or DC or a local park.
-Look for images that say “Spring”.
-These images do not have to include people, but they can if possible.
-You will need 6 to 8 images that can run as a small package.
+Look for images that say “Fall”.
+These images do not have to include people, but they can and should if possible.
+You will need 4 to 6 images that can run as a small package.
 Editing will be done in class.
-A short, 50 word essay will need to accompany your post on the class blog.

 -Edit assignment #9